Wah Cantonment: 2008 Wah Bombings

-The Tehrik-i-Taliban Pakistan of Baitullah Mehsud claimed responsibility for the attack.
-Maulvi Omar, a spokesman for the Tehrik-i-Taliban Pakistan, said his group the Tehrik-e-Taliban had carried out the attacks, which he said were in response to military operations against militants in the Bajaur region.
+The Tehrik-e-Taliban Pakistan (TTP) claimed responsibility for the attack.
+Maulvi Omar, the spokesman for TTP, said his group had carried out the suicide attacks.

-A total of three sucide bombers were to blast themselves.
-The first explosion took place outside the gate of Pakistan Ordinance Factories and it was followed by an equally powerful blast at the same gate by the second bomber, located close to a bustling market.
+A total of three suicide bombers were to detonate themselves.
+The two suicide bombers, named Murad and Sowrat Khan, were 15 and 18.
+Whereas the third bomber, and the mastermind, was 20 years old Hameedullah.
+The first explosion took place outside the factory and it was followed by an equally powerful blast at the same place by the second bomber, located close to a bustling market.
 Witnesses said the bombers were on foot and they exploded themselves within a minute of each other.

-Whereas, the third bomber, named Hameedullah, was tasked to bomb POF Hospital.
-His plan was to detonate his sucide west at POF Hospital where all the injured workers were being rushed for medical attention and their families were coming to attend them.
-However, after witnessing his fellow bombers being pulverised due to the sucide attack they carried out, Hameedullah lost his nerve.
+Whereas, the third bomber and mastermind, Hameedullah, was tasked to bomb the main hospital.
+His plan was to carry out his attack at the hospital where all the injured workers were being rushed to for medical attention and their families were coming to attend them.
+However, after witnessing his fellow bombers being pulverised due to the suicide attack they carried out, Hameedullah lost his nerve.
 He abandoned his vest in the toilet of a mosque in a nearby market and tried to flee by a taxi.
-Soon after, law-enforcement agencies seized the explosive-vest that, hameedullah, had left in a toilet at a mosque located close to the POF.
-While Hameedullah was alsow apprehended while fleeing by a taxi by law-enforcement agencies.
+Soon after, Hameedullah was apprehended while fleeing by a taxi, law-enforcement agencies seized the explosive-vest that he had left in the toilet at the mosque.

-2015 Grenade attack on Police Pickets

-During a routine checking of passenger vehicles, near Mughal Gardens Wah, by Police coming from Peshawar on the GT Road, a 25-year-old man tried to sneak out from a passenger van coming from the KP and tried to board a Rawalpindi-bound passenger bus.
-As policemen tried to search the man, he shouted “get away from me” and hurled a hand-grenade on the policemen, but it missed the target and exploded a few metres away, injuring three members of a family.
-As the bomber made a dash for nearby fields, policemen fired warning shots to stop him, but he ignored the shots and then ran towards Jhatla village.
-As policemen closed in on him, he blew himself up with a hand grenade.

-2015 Students help foil terror bid

-A locally made explosive, carrying half kilogram of explosive, ball bearings, metal pieces, a circuit and fire crackers was spotted by students at a bus stop near their school at around 7:30 AM.
-The Students swiftly reported the "bag" to their teacher who contacted local administration and police.
-Military officials arrived soon after and shifted the suspicious bag to a nearby ground.
-The bomb disposal squad personnel who were called from Rawalpindi reached the scene at around 10 AM and discovered explosives inside it which they managed to defuse.